ash0080/gun.doc.cn/Putting-Data.md

 }
 ```

-**Note:** This tutorial assumes that you've already set up a connection to gun, and that that connection is represented by the variable `gun`.
+**Note:** This tutorial assumes that you've already set up a connection to gun, and that the connection is represented by the variable `gun`.
 You can read more about getting started on the [[Wire Protocols|Wire-Protocols]] page.

 To start off, we'll save Sarah Jane to the key `person/sarahjane`